zquestz/docker-bitcoin/README.md

 The following directions will walk you through creating a BCH full node within GKE (Google Container Engine).

-By default Bitcoin ABC is used, however this can be swapped for any other node quite easily.
+By default Bitcoin Cash Node is used, however this can be swapped for any other node quite easily.

 If you wish to run another version of bitcoind, just change the image reference in `bitcoin-deployment.yml`.
 If you don't trust the pre-built images, build your own. =)